-An elegant wine with fragrant mandarin, grapefruit blossom, lime zest and mineral.
+An elegant wine with fragrant mandarin, grapefruit blossom and mineral aromas.ral.

-A luscious palate of ripe mandarin, Meyer lemon and lime zest.
-Layered with citrus blossom and mineral notes, this wine has great length with just a hint of sweetness on the finish.
+A luscious palate of sweet mandarin and lemon zest, layered with citrus blossom and subtle mineral notes.
+This wine has great length with just a hint of sweetness on the finish.

 This wine will improve with careful cellaring for at least five years from the vintage date.

 The grapes were lightly whole bunch pressed and the free run juice was briefly settled then fermented at cool temperatures with a selected yeast strain to enhance aromatics.
 The must was tasted daily and the fermentation stopped when the residual sugar perfectly balanced the natural acidity.
 The wine was racked off yeast lees, stabilized, filtered and bottled, with no fining or adjustments.

 Two cane vertical shoot positioning (VSP), irrigated when necessary.
 Grapes were hand-picked when exhibiting desired flavours.

 The name of this wine reflects its six foot ten-inch vineyard owner John Walsh, affectionately known in viticultural circles as Big John.

 Soils: Even, free-draining alluvial soils of moderate fertility.

 Topography: Relatively flat with the property divided by a small tributary of the Fairhall River.
 The vineyard sits 40m above sea level.